 But we can’t talk about moving to New York City without talking about gentrification.
 It’s a source of great distress for many lifelong NYC residents.
 The ever-increasing influx of new residents causes real estate inflation, problematic development, and over-policing.

 If you’re moving to the city, be conscious of how your presence impacts established communities.
-Then do something to counter at least a fraction of that negative impact.
-In other words, make sure you’re giving back in some way.
+Endeavor to counter at least a fraction of that negative impact.
 You can do things like…

 Support local small businesses instead of large chains (groceries, clothing, and home goods stores, etc).
 Walk around your neighborhood to find these places and make a point of patronizing them regularly.
 This is crucial, especially now that the pandemic has devastated businesses across the board.